How To Start Running | The Beginners Guide To Running

 How to start running

-Here are the 4 things you should do before you start to work on your new running habit.
+Assuming I’ve convinced you to keep reading now you know about the many potential benefits of running, here are the 4 things to do before you start to work on your new running habit.

 1. Invest in running shoes and essential gear

-The first step is to invest in a good pair of running shoes and some basic running gear that will help you be comfortable and enjoy developing your running routine.
+The first step is to invest in a good pair of trainers that have been designed for running in, and some basic running gear that will help you be comfortable and enjoy developing your running routine.

 How to run - here's all you need to know about running for beginners - how to find running paths, training for your first 5k and more